radicle-dev/rips/0001-heartwood.md

     RefsAnnouncement = (
         NodeId,
-        ProjectId,
+        RepositoryId,
         Map<RefName, CommitId>,
         Signature,
     )

-It contains the identifier of the node announcing the updated references, the project under which these refs reside, the map of reference names (`RefName`) with their new commit hashes (`CommitId`) and a signature from the publishing node (`NodeId`), over the refs and project identifier.
+It contains the identifier of the node announcing the updated references, the repository under which these refs reside, the map of reference names (`RefName`) with their new commit hashes (`CommitId`) and a signature from the publishing node (`NodeId`), over the refs and project identifier.